 We are taxed as a RIC under the Code.
 Generally, a RIC is entitled to deduct dividends it pays to its shareholders from its income to determine "taxable income."
 Taxable income includes our taxable interest, dividend and fee income, and taxable net capital gains.
 Taxable income generally differs from net income for financial reporting purposes due to temporary and permanent differences in the recognition of income and expenses, and generally excludes net unrealized appreciation or depreciation, as gains or losses are not included in taxable income until they are realized.
 In addition, gains realized for financial reporting purposes may differ from gains included in taxable income as a result of our election to recognize gains using installment sale treatment, which generally results in the deferment of gains for tax purposes until notes or other amounts, including amounts held in escrow, received as consideration from the sale of investments are collected in cash.
-Taxable income includes non-cash income, such as changes in accrued and reinvested interest and dividends, which includes contractual PIK interest and PIK dividends, and the amortization of discounts and fees.
-Cash collections of income resulting from contractual PIK interest or PIK dividends generally occur at the end of the term of a loan or an equity security.
+Taxable income includes non-cash income, such as changes in accrued and reinvested interest and dividends, which includes contractual PIK interest or PIK dividends generally occur at the end of the term of a loan or an equity security.
 Non-cash taxable income is reduced by non-cash expenses, such as realized losses and depreciation, and amortization expense.